 Get help

 If you or someone you care about is struggling with drug or alcohol use, there is help available through the Washington County Crisis Line at 503-291-9111.
 The line is answered 24 hours a day, seven days a week.
 The Hawthorn Walk-in Center is a confidential and free resource in Washington County.
-For other substance use treatment and peer support, please see this page.
+For other substance use treatment, Medication for Opioid Use Disorder (MOUD), and peer support, see this listing or OHA's Substance Use Disorder Services Directory.

 Washington County’s harm reduction program aims to protect the community and promote public safety by reducing potential harms from injection drug use such as the spread of infections like HIV and hepatitis C, syringe litter in communities, and overdose deaths.
 Visit the harm reduction program page to learn about local syringe exchange locations and services.